Here are the best cheap fireworks deals for Bonfire Night from all the major supermarkets.

 It'll set you back £24.99, includes 40 shots and burns for 35 seconds.

-There's a five-pack of 10-inch mega sparklers for 50p each or three for £1.
+There's a five-pack of 10-inch mega sparklers for 50p each.
 Alternatively, you can pick up five 18-inch Monster sparklers for £1.

-We like the look of the Nitro Selection Box, which contains 15 pieces and costs just £10.
+We like the look of the Sky Crusade, which has 16 shots and costs £15 (or two for £20).

-The Magnificent Finale offers just that, featuring a 144 shot barrage for £45.
+The Magnificent Finale (pictured below) offers just that, featuring a 144-shot barrage for £50.

 More money-saving tips: